 - Policy 64.
 Buildings that are currently in their original or historic use should not be used for an alternative purpose unless it can be demonstrated that changing the use will result in minimal impacts on the significance of the building, the conservation area and its setting and the conservation of the building will be facilitated by the change of use. - Policy 65.
-The introduction of the following compatible uses is appropriate in conjunction with the historical uses of the place:
+The introduction of the following compatible uses is appropriate in conjunction with the historical uses of the place: - Temporary use (no more than 21 days) of the public reserves for organised community and commercial events including arts and music festivals,

-- Temporary use (no more than 21 days) of the public reserves for organised community and commercial events including arts and music festivals, commemorative events, markets, regattas, protests etc. - The use of the place on a regular basis for education and tourism is desirable and should be promoted. - Uses as part of an overall Interpretation Strategy for the TSCA.
+- commemorative events, markets, regattas, protests etc. Time period may be extended at the discretion of Hawkesbury City Council. - The use of the place on a regular basis for education and tourism is desirable and should be promoted. - Uses as part of an overall Interpretation Strategy for the TSCA.